rahulse10/GIS_for_Climate_Change_Studies/README.md

 The folders have more details about the individual mapping projects. \
 ArcGIS Pro was used for completing all the exercises for this course.

-Contributors: Rahul Sehgal, rahulse@stud.ntnu.no
+Contributors: Rahul Sehgal, rahulse@stud.ntnu.no \
-Date: Jan 23 - Current
+Date: January 2023 - Current

 ## Topics
 | Topic | Description | Tools Used |